The knee is the largest “hinge” joint in the body. It’s also one of the most important joints for mobility and weight-bearing activities.

 The role of the knee is obvious in activities like walking, running, standing up, sitting down, and climbing stairs.
 Knees are also used for many other activities when the role isn’t so obvious.
 For instance, it’s your knees that help you lift and carry heavy loads.
 They also help you stay balanced and stable while you’re just standing still.

 Like your other joints, you probably don’t give a lot of thought to your knees — until they start causing problems.
 Knee pain and related symptoms, like stiffness and reduced range of motion, are among the most common joint-related complaints.
-And while some minor pain issues, like overuse of your knees, might be treated with a little rest, in most cases, knee pain needs prompt medical attention to prevent more serious problems from developing.
+And while some minor pain issues, like overuse of your knees, might be treated with a little rest, in most cases, serious knee pain needs prompt medical attention.

 What causes knee pain?